 Chief Darin Schindler was born and raised in Ventura County and has called the City of Ventura, and the Ventura Police Department, home for the past 25 years.
 He began his career with the Port Hueneme Police Department as a Reserve Police Officer in 1989 and was hired as a full-time police officer in 1990.
 He joined the Ventura Police Department in 1995 where he has held every rank from Police Officer through Assistant Police Chief.
 Darin’s 30 years of policing experience span assignments as a patrol officer, field training officer, community policing beat coordinator, major crimes and narcotics investigator, Sergeant in patrol, traffic and professional standards, investigations commander, and Assistant Chief overseeing all police operations.

-Darin holds a POST Management Certificate, an Executive Development Certificate from the California Police Chiefs Association, as well as a Bachelor’s degree in Criminal Justice Management and a Master’s degree in Business Administration.
+Darin holds a POST Management Certificate, an Executive Development Certificate from the California Police Chiefs Association, as well as a Bachelor’s degree in Criminal Justice Management from Union Institute & University, and a Master’s degree in Business Administration from California Coast University.
 He is also a graduate of California’s POST Command College and the Police Executive Research Forum’s Senior Management Institute for Policing.

 "The Ventura Police Department and its employees, professional staff and sworn alike, are committed to being responsive to community concerns, reducing crime, and maintaining safe neighborhoods for all residents," said Chief Schindler.
 "I am grateful for the opportunity to continue developing relationships with our Ventura residents, business owners, and local students while working with our community to problem solve and enhance the quality of life in our city."

 Assistant Chief David Dickey grew up in Ventura County, where he spent much of his childhood in the City of Ventura and around the Channel Islands.
 He has served with the Ventura Police Department since 1997.